F5Networks/f5-aws-cloudformation/supported/autoscale/waf/via-lb/1nic/existing-stack/bigiq/README.md

 Auto scaling means that as traffic through the BIG-IP VE or the BIG-IP CPU utilization increases or decreases, the number of BIG-IP VE WAF instances automatically increases or decreases accordingly (based on values you enter in the template).
 The BIG-IP VEs have the <a href="https://f5.com/products/big-ip/local-traffic-manager-ltm">Local Traffic Manager</a> (LTM) and <a href="https://f5.com/products/big-ip/application-security-manager-asm">Application Security Manager</a> (ASM) modules enabled to provide advanced traffic management and web application security functionality.

-See our [video on YouTube](https://www.youtube.com/watch?v=TGHi_KbZ0t4) to see this template in action.
 For information on getting started using F5's CFT templates on GitHub, see [Amazon Web Services: Solutions 101](http://clouddocs.f5.com/cloud/public/v1/aws/AWS_solutions101.html).

-You have the option of using a [BIG-IQ device](https://f5.com/products/big-iq-centralized-management) to license BIG-IP VEs using BYOL licenses in this auto scale WAF deployment.
+This template requires a [BIG-IQ device](https://f5.com/products/big-iq-centralized-management) to license BIG-IP VEs using BYOL licenses for this auto scale WAF deployment.

 ## Prerequisites